Masahiro111/doc_laravel10.x/laravel10/ja/errors.md

 <a name="ignoring-exceptions-by-type"></a>
 ### Ignoring Exceptions By Type

-When building your application, there will be some types of exceptions you simply want to ignore and never report.
-Your application's exception handler contains a `$dontReport` property which is initialized to an empty array.
+When building your application, there will be some types of exceptions you never want to report.
+To ignore these exceptions, define a `$dontReport` property on your application's exception handler.
 Any classes that you add to this property will never be reported; however, they may still have custom rendering logic:

     use App\Exceptions\InvalidOrderException;